Tandashi/YTSync-Plugin/README.md

 ### Promoted

-You can only get this role if the Host assignes it to you.
+You can only get this role if the Host assigned it to you.

 **What you are able to do**: